-- With the engine OFF but still warm, disconnect the spark plug wire and keep it away from the spark plug (Figure 17). - 2.
+- 1. With the engine OFF but still warm, disconnect the spark plug wire and keep it away from the spark plug. - 2.
 Remove the engine oil dipstick (Figure 17). - 3.
 Remove one of the oil drain bolts (Figure 17) and allow the engine oil to drain into a suitable container. - 4.
-After the oil has drained, reinstall and tighten the oil drain bolt. - Remove one of the oil filler caps (Figure 17) and fill with the recommended oil type listed in Table 6.
-Maximum engine oil capacity is 0.63 quarts (0.6 liters).
+After the oil has drained, reinstall and tighten the oil drain bolt. - With the dipstick/oil filler cap still removed (Figure 17), fill with the recommended oil type listed in Table 6.
+Maximum oil capacity is 0.85 quarts (0.80 liters).
 DO NOT overfill. - 6.
-After adding oil, wait one minute and then check the oil level.

-7. Reinstall the oil filler cap and the dipstick and reconnect the spark plug wire to the spark plug.
+After adding oil, wait one minute and then check the oil level. - 7.
+Reinstall the oil filler cap/dipstick and reconnect the spark plug wire to the spark plug.